automl/CARL/README.md

 cd carl/envs/mario/Mario-AI-Framework/src
 javac *.java
 ```

+If you want to use RNA, please take a look at the associated [ReadME](carl/envs/rna/readme.md).

 ## CARL's Contextual Extension
 CARL contextually extends the environment by making the context visible and configurable.